• Skip to primary navigation

 • The first rise for this bread dough is a little different than other breads.

 • Over the next hour, about every 10 minutes or so, knead the bread dough in the bowl about 3 times.
-This is going to create that chewy french bread crust.
+This is going to create that chewy French bread crust.
 It doesn't have to be exactly every ten minutes, but you need to have kneaded the dough at least 4 times over that hour.

-• After the hour just let the dough rise until doubled.
+• After the hour, just let the dough rise until doubled.
 This should take about 30 minutes.

 Dough when first being kneaded to what it looks like after kneading.

-• Once the dough ball has doubled, dump it out onto a lightly floured surface and divide dough into equal pieces.
+• Once the dough ball has doubled, dump it out onto a lightly floured surface and divide the dough into equal pieces.

 • 4 Pieces for 4 large bread bowls about the same size after baking, as you buy from the store.